 Leave your footprints on our shores...They will be welcomed by gentle waters and rolling surf.
 Anticipate larger than life encounters.

 Nestle into wooded havens of peace.
 Dream to lullabies from the ocean, wind and wildlife, as you enjoy one of our five thousand star accommodations.

 Chart a course on The Bras d'Or Lake, a UNESCO Biosphere and Canada’s largest in-land sea.

 Delve into the mind of a genius, explore a 17th-century fort, or learn of our storied past.
 You may even learn something about yourself.

-Getting here from the United States
+Getting here from THE WORLD

 Leave no stone unturned, let our locals be your guide